SC NPIP Requirements

 Please read everything below.
 If after reading you are still interested for your breeder flock to become NPIP certified for Pullorum Clean status - please contact me (firstname.lastname@example.org, desk 803-726-7802, cell 803-260-6442) to set up an appointment to begin the process (Pullorum testing and site inspection).

-If you also show or move birds or hatching eggs to North Carolina, Virginia, Texas, Pennsylvania, besides being NPIP Pullorum Clean, your flock will also need to become NPIP Avian Influenza (AI) Clean, since these states have avian influenza testing requirements.
+If you also show or move birds or hatching eggs to North Carolina, Georgia, Florida, Virginia, Texas, Pennsylvania, besides being NPIP Pullorum Clean, your flock will also need to become NPIP Avian Influenza (AI) Clean, since these states have avian influenza testing requirements.

 For all my links on my poultry page - having trouble opening them with Firefox?
 Then use the "download" button in the upper right corner if the link does not open.
 Open or Save the file, and find it that way - or - open up the page in Internet Explorer.
 Firefox is not using Adobe Acrobat anymore, so you have to force it open.